data61/dataFusion/dataFusion-util/README.md

 ## Introduction
 This project provides command line utilities for:
-- converting bulk entity search results into the NER data format and merging into the NER results (`--hits` CLI option)
+- converting and merging [Search Result JSON format](../dataFusion-common#search-result-json-format) into the [Document JSON format](../dataFusion-common#document-json-format) (`--hits` CLI option);
-- finding mentions of people in email headers and merging into the NER results (`--email` CLI option)
+- finding mentions of people in email headers and merging results into the [Document JSON format](../dataFusion-common#document-json-format) (`--email` CLI option);
-- network building from the NER results (including bulk search and email headers, `--proximity` CLI option)
+- network building from the [Document JSON format](../dataFusion-common#document-json-format) (`--proximity` CLI option); and

-Additionally the `--resetId` CLI option is provided to reallocate the id's in a NER format JSON file.
-This can be useful in the case of merging multiple partial tika runs where the ids would otherwise not be unique.
+- reallocating the id's in a [Document JSON format](../dataFusion-common#document-json-format) file, which can be useful in the case of merging multiple partial tika runs where the joint ids would otherwise not be unique (`--resetId` CLI option).

 ## Network Building
-Network building uses the follow named entities (see [dataFusion-common](../dataFusion/common) for the definitions of the NER structure and these fields):
+Network building uses the follow named entities (see [NER Structure](../dataFusion-common#ner-structure) for details):
 - `impl=D62GAZ` and `typ=PERSON|PERSON2|ORGANIZATION`;
 - `impl=D61EMAIL` and `typ=FROM|TO|CC|BCC`